-Power BI Desktop is no longer be supported on Windows 7.
+Power BI Desktop is no longer supported on Windows 7.
 Power BI Desktop is supported on Windows 8 or newer versions of Windows, for the most recent release of Power BI Desktop only.

 The following updates are new to Power BI Desktop this month:

-- New parameter for XIRR function [video] [blog] [article]
+- New DAX function: NETWORKDAYS [video] [blog]

 See the data sources available to Power BI Desktop.
 Our list is always growing, so check back often.

 For detailed information about each of new feature, see Power BI feature summary blog post.

 The following video describes each of these updates.
 You can also watch this video from the blog post.